 SS Cygni is also an example of a subclass of cataclysmic variables called dwarf novae.
 This is a close binary system consisting of a red dwarf star, cooler and less massive than the Sun, a white dwarf, and an accretion disk surrounding the white dwarf.
 The brightening of this system occurs when instability within the disk forces some of the disk material to drain down to the surface of the white dwarf triggering a Illustration by David T Hardy, Artist thermonuclear explosion.
 The SS Cygni light curve above shows 5 thermonuclear events within the 300 day observation period.

-The SS Cygni light curve above was observed in the optical part of the spectrum and displays the dynamics among the accretion disk, the material in the disk that was accreted from its companion star, and the surface of the white dwarf.
+The SS Cygni light curve above was observed in the optical part of the spectrum and displays the dynamics among the accretion disk - the material in the disk that was accreted from its companion star - and the surface of the white dwarf.
 The white dwarf itself is the stellar core of a Sun-sized star at the end of its evolutionary history – a rotating carbon core.
-The light curve above is produced by the dynamics of the system – not the white dwarf itself which emits most of its radiation in the X-ray band of the spectrum.
+The light curve above is produced by the dynamics of the system and not the white dwarf itself, which emits most of its radiation in X-rays.

 More massive stars, which catastrophically collapse during supernova events, produce different types of stellar cores – including neutron stars – within the supernova remnants (SNR).
 Rotating neutron stars are called pulsars.
 Both white dwarfs and neutron stars are stellar cores – end products that remain after the evolution of their progenitor stars.
-Both objects rotate, though the much smaller neutron stars rotate much more rapidly than the larger white dwarfs.
+Both objects rotate, though the smaller and denser neutron stars rotate much more rapidly than the larger and less dense white dwarfs.
 White dwarfs cannot exceed 1.4 solar masses, and neutron stars 2.4 solar SNR G292.0+1.8, Chandra masses.
-Neutron stars can also have companion stars, and accrete materials from the companion star into an accretion disk surrounding the neutron star; a similar configuration to the white dwarf –companion star system described above.
+Neutron stars can also have companion stars and accrete materials from the companion star into an accretion disk surrounding the neutron star; a similar configuration to the SS Cygni star system described above.

 Some stellar cores emit X-rays that exhibit some regularity, so it is suspected that some sort of dynamic mechanism is producing the X-ray pulses that manifest themselves as changes in X-ray brightness.
-One such mechanism for rotating objects is “hot spots” which rotate into and out of the line of sight of the Chandra X-ray Illustration of an X-ray Binary observatory.
+One such mechanism for rotating objects is “hot spots” which rotate into and out of the line of sight of the Chandra X-ray Observatory.

 2.Open ds9.
 Go to Analysis>Virtual Observatory>Chandra-Ed Archive Server and click Obs ID 3454 - CHANDRA HETG SPECTROSCOPY OF GK PER IN OUTBURST on the screen that comes up.
-(Do not close this window – you will be loading another image later.)
+(Do not close this window – another image will be loaded into the window later.)

-3.Regions have been pre-drawn for you.
-If you wish, play with different Scales and Colors to see the details of GK Per.
+3.Regions have been pre-drawn.
+User serveral different Scales and Colors to see how the details of GK Per change.
 Go to Analysis>Chandra Ed Analysis Tools>FTOOLS Light Curve and click OK.
-On the light curve generated, zoom in on an area on the graph by either left clicking and dragging a box around a region of the graph or by changing the x-axis range under Graph>Axis Range until you can determine if there appears to be a periodic x-ray pulse.
+On the light curve generated, zoom in on an area on the graph by either left clicking and dragging a box around a region of the graph or by changing the x-axis range under Graph>Range until you can determine if there appears to be a periodic x-ray pulse.

 4.Go to Analysis>Chandra Ed Analysis Tools>FTOOLS Power Spectrum and click OK.
 This command does a fast Fourier Transform on the data to search for periodicities.
-If the data isn’t periodic, you will not see one large peak as you will for GK Per.
-Zoom in on the peak until you can determine its frequency.
+If the data is not periodic, one large peak will not appear as it will for GK Per.
+Zoom in on the peak until its frequency can be determined.
 Convert the frequency to period (period = 1/frequency).

 5.Go to Analysis>Chandra Ed Analysis Tools>FTOOLS Period Fold.
-This will help you check the accuracy of the period you found in step 4.
+This will help to check the accuracy of the period found in step 4.
 Enter the value for this period in the window that comes up and click OK.
 To understand what this command is doing, picture a drawing of a sine wave on a long piece of paper.
-Cut this paper into sections, each one period long, and put each cycle on top of the first one, adding all the sine waves together.
-If your cuts are not exactly every period, when you add the sine waves, parts of the waves would cancel out and your composite wave would have a smaller amplitude.
-How does your Period Fold graph look?
-Try it again with a period several seconds different than the one you used before.
+Cut this paper into sections, each section (one cycle) one period long, and put each cycle on top of the first one, adding all the sine wave sections together.
+If the cuts are all not exactly one period, then when the sine waves are added parts of the waves cancel out and the composite wave will have a smaller amplitude.
+How does the Period Fold graph look?
+Try it again with a period several seconds different than the one used before.
 Which graph is more sine-like and has the highest amplitude?
-If you need to, try Period Fold again with different periods until you produce the best graph.
+If necessary, try Period Fold again with different periods until the best graph is produced.
 Record this period.
 This is equal to GK Per’s spin period as discussed in the background information.

 6.Go to "chandra-ed.cfa.harvard.edu" window and hit the back arrow.
 Click Obs ID 1943 – THE WIND AND ACCRETION DISK IN CEN X-3/V779 CEN.
 Make a light curve, power spectrum, and period fold for this data to find the period of Cen X-3.